bauhausjs/bauhausjs/readme.md

 **The development is in early stage.** We plan to provide a beta by spring 2014 and be production ready until summer 2014.

-## Modules
+# Plugins

-BauhausJS is based on node packages.
-These packages are spiced with dependency injection, provided by [Architect](https://github.com/c9/architect) from Cloud9.
+BauhausJS is based on node modules.
+These packages are spiced as plugins with dependency injection, provided by [Architect](https://github.com/c9/architect) from Cloud9.
 This allows each module to expose objects as services to other modules.
 Each module can define dependencies to other modules, which are injected to this module on load time.

 Each module represents a self-containing application, which is added to a root server as middleware.
 Usually a module creates an express app, which is added to a root express app.

-### Server

-* **server**: Provides an express server, which listens to port `1919` on default.
+* **[server](https://github.com/bauhausjs/bauhausjs/tree/master/server)**: Provides an express server, which listens to port `1919` on default.
 All other middleware of other modules is added to this server.
-This pattern of multiple express servers is used to allow to define custom middleware for each route.
+* **[security](https://github.com/bauhausjs/bauhausjs/tree/master/security)**: User, role and permission managment, middleware and helpers.
+* **[event](https://github.com/bauhausjs/bauhausjs/tree/master/event)**: Provides shared EventEmitter service
+* **[mongoose](https://github.com/bauhausjs/bauhausjs/tree/master/mongoose)**: Shared connection to MongoDB, use to access models of other modules.
+* **[backend](https://github.com/bauhausjs/bauhausjs/tree/master/backend)**: Provides an administration backend for your app at route `/backend`.
+* **[page](https://github.com/bauhausjs/bauhausjs/tree/master/page)**: Provides frontend (rendering) and backend (mangement) functionality for pages.
+* **[content](https://github.com/bauhausjs/bauhausjs/tree/master/content)**: Provides functionality to manage and render content.
+* **[document](https://github.com/bauhausjs/bauhausjs/tree/master/document)**: Generic CRUD for documents in backend.
-* **frontend**: Provides an express server, were all frontend middleware (e.g. render page) is added to.
+* **[frontend](https://github.com/bauhausjs/bauhausjs/tree/master/frontend)**: Provides an express server, were all frontend middleware (e.g. render page) is added to.
 The frontend is mounted at root `/` by default.
-* **page**: Provides frontend (rendering) and backend (mangement) functionality for pages.
-* **document**: Generic CRUD for documents.
-* **content**: Provides functionality for content
-* **[backend](https://github.com/bauhausjs/bauhausjs/tree/master/backend)**: Provides an express server were all backend middleware (e.g. manage page) is added to.
-The backend is mouted at server route `/backend` by default and also provides the backend client.
-* **security**: User and role managment, middleware and helpers.
-* **event**: EventEmitter service, which can be shared by all modules
-* **mongoose**: Creates conntection to MongoDB, which can be used by all Mongoose Models without requirement depend on this module.